Phillips 66

 Financial Health

-Phillips 66 shows solid revenue and cash flow, suggesting a stable financial performance.
+Phillips 66 shows strong revenue and cash flow, but its profit margins are relatively low.

 Average